A Merry Colonoscopy…to All!

 No, really I am.
 All kidding aside, I want to know if anything is going on inside of me – that shouldn’t be.

 I may not have inflammatory bowel disease, a family history, or any other factors that would put me at an abnormally increased risk for colon cancer, but I do have the strongest risk factor that can predispose one to the disease: I have a colon.
-And during each of my previous three colonoscopies (in 2001, 2006, and again in 2011) I’ve had at least one polyp removed.
+And during each of my previous four colonoscopies (in 2001, 2006, 2011, and again in March of 2017) I’ve had at least one polyp removed.

 Now in each case the polyps were benign, but that’s not to say that they couldn’t – or wouldn’t – have turned cancerous, without me even knowing.
-And although 50 may still be a couple of years away for me, the chances are that I would have been long gone by now, if I hadn’t been lucky enough to have that rectal bleeding as a warning sign.
+And although 50 may still be a year away for me, there is a chance that I would have been long gone by now, if I hadn’t been lucky enough to have that rectal bleeding way back when, as a warning sign.

 So thank goodness I did.
-And thank goodness for colonoscopies because, as I like to finish my story with my patients by saying “you might say that you’re looking at a three-time colon cancer survivor.”
-And as a result of my personal experience I encourage all my adult patients to get screened as early as possible.
+And thank goodness for colonoscopies because, as I like to tell my patients, “you could say that you’re looking at a four-time colon cancer survivor.”
+And as a result of my personal experience, I encourage all my adult patients to consider getting screened as early as possible.
 Even my 20-something year olds, who stare at me in amazement.

-I know, I know.
-Undergoing a colonoscopy can be a pain in the backside, but the effort is well worth it.
-Especially since colon cancer is such a slow growing tumor – the general consensus is that a colonoscopy every ten years is a safe interval between checks, as long as no abnormalities (like polyps) are found.
+And yes, I know, I know.
+Undergoing a colonoscopy can be a pain in the backside, but the effort might just be well worth it.
+Especially since colon cancer is such a slow growing tumor – the general consensus is that a colonoscopy in low-risk individuals every ten years is a safe interval between checks, as long as no abnormalities (like polyps) are found.
 Which means that in a best case scenario, a 20-something year old would have to go through the procedure only 7-8 more times throughout their life.

 Which didn’t happen for Brad Sumrall, Cindy Stowell, and countless others.

-The odds of winning six Jeopardy! games in a row have got to be way less than 5%, and hats off to Cindy Stowell for her accomplishment.
+The odds of winning six Jeopardy! games in a row have got to be way astronomically low, and a big hats off to Cindy Stowell for her accomplishment.

-So if I could have my holiday wish list come true this year, right near the top would be to make colon cancer screenings available to everyone who desires one, regardless of risk factors, or age.
+So if I could have my holiday wish list come true this year, right near the top would be to educate Americans about the benefits – and the risks – of colon cancer screenings, and in so doing dispel the notion that this deadly disease only happens to people older than 50.
+I would also like to see colonoscopies (and many other kinds of health care technology) become affordable, so that everyone who desires one, regardless of risk factors, or age, can get it without having to beg permission from a corporation.

 In other words, I would wish a merry colonoscopy to all.
 And to all, a good night!